50cal1988/Uber-_As_A_Business/README.md

 - Odometer, Date, and Time started driving (required)
 - Odometer, Date, and Time stopped driving (required)

-There will be a table to enter and display income.
-(Display total monthly income) **Income per day:** (Date and Total of Transaction)
+**Income per day:** (Date and Total of Transaction)
 - Rides Income
 - Electronic Tips